 Considering ongoing US-China trade tensions, we continue to recommend a cautious stance and stick to those with more resilient earnings growth and/or dividend yield.

 Our top picks for December 2018 are BEM, BCP, DELTA, HMPRO and PTTEP; our top picks for 2019 are AEONTS, AOT, BBL, BEM, CPALL, CPN, DELTA, DIF, HMPRO and PTT.

 The Hong Kong economy has been hit by a super typhoon and Sino-US trade tensions.

 Real GDP growth has slowed to 2.9% YoY in 3Q18 from its robust 4% performance in 1H18.
 Economic activities halted during super typhoon in September.

 China’s exports data in October surprised to the upsside, likely reflecting continued shipment frontloading and strong US demand.

 GBP still at risk; German yields are too low

 Soft auto sales, slowing electronics demand, and a weakening residential market have caused US economic growth to ease from its torrid pace seen earlier this year.

 Our China Nowcast model shows continued slowing of growth momentum in Asia’s largest economy.

-Wealth Dailies rounds up overnight markets with Market Snapshot, Singapore Wired Daily, and Regional Morning Pack
+Wealth Dailies rounds up overnight markets with Market Snapshot, Macro Strategy, Singapore Stock Pulse, and Regional Morning Pack

 The DBS Chief Investment Office brings you insights and analysis on what's driving global financial markets to help you make informed investment decisions